jfrazier312/Cell-Society-/README.md

     * Comboboxes cannot be selected twice in a row, need to click another button before reselecting
     * Triangle uses a hack to ensure that the number of triangles in a row is odd, so that the next row will flip the triangle correctly
 * Back-end:
-    * Running the simulation at a very fast speed makes it look like the simulation sin't working.
+    * Running the simulation at a very fast speed makes it look like the simulation isn't working
     * Changing states in the Ant Simulation to the food and home source does not affect pheromone levels
     * Sharks win a lot in Wat-or because they get to move first
 * XML